-The Super Bowl is more than just another football game.
-And more than just the National Football League’s championship game.
-It’s the single-most anticipated, talked about, and watched sporting event in the US.
-And all that attention means there’s more more money bet on the Super Bowl than any other event in sports.
+The Super Bowl is the single-most anticipated, talked about, and watched sporting event in the US.
+And all that attention means there’s more money bet on the Super Bowl than any other event in sports.

 From handshake bets with buddies to the massive betting handle at legal and regulated sportsbooks across the country, billions are bet on the Super Bowl every year.
-The American Gaming Association estimated Americans bet close to $7 billion on Super Bowl LIV in 2020; that number is sure to go up for Super Bowl LV in 2021.
+The American Gaming Association estimated Americans bet close to $7 billion on Super Bowl LIV in 2021.
+That number is sure to go up for Super Bowl LVI in 2022.

 Here you’ll find exactly how you can bet on the next Super Bowl right from Tennessee.
-That includes current futures odds on the next Super Bowl champion, odds on the Titans getting there, live odds on the game itself when it’s set, and some essential betting tips to help guide your handicapping.
+That includes current futures odds on the next Super Bowl champion, live odds on the game itself when they are set, and some essential Super Bowl betting tips to help guide your handicapping.

-You can bet on the Super Bowl at TN online sportsbooks all year round through the NFL futures market.
-That means you can bet on any NFL team to win the next Super Bowl from the offseason and preseason right through the regular season and playoffs.
+You can bet on the Super Bowl at TN online sportsbooks all year long via the NFL futures market.
+That means you can bet on any NFL team to win the next Super Bowl from the offseason, preseason, and right through the regular season and playoffs.

-Tennessee sportsbooks change the odds according to each team’s probability of winning it all, but you can lock in the currently posted odds whenever you place a futures bet.
-That often means the earlier you can get a bet down on the teams that emerge as real Super Bowl contenders, the better your odds will be.
+Tennessee sportsbooks adjust the odds according to each team’s probability of winning it all, but you can lock in the currently posted odds whenever you place a futures bet.
+The earlier you can get a bet down on the teams that emerge as real Super Bowl contenders, the better your odds will be.

 As you can see, the NFL futures market includes moneyline odds on all teams still in contention to win the Super Bowl.
 There are no “true” favorites to win the Super Bowl before the playoffs are set.
 That means, for most of the year, you’ll see positive odds in the futures market for all 32 NFL teams.